 Do you love castles?
 Check out Obidos or Guimarães.
 Sintra.
 Definitely Sintra.

 Wines?
-If you wanna give Porto tasting a shot, go to Porto in the north.
+If you wanna give Port tasting (mmmm) a shot, go to Porto in the north.

 Want museums and old neighborhoods?
 Stay in Lisbon.